the institute of classical architecture & art

 ICAA provides a forum and comprehensive educational resource for students, design and building professionals, and the general public, both in the United States and in Europe.

-ICAA publishes an annual journal, The Classicist, and new and reprinted books on classical design through “The Classical America Series in Art and Architecture”.
-The Forum, a newsletter for members, is published twice per a year, complemented by a lively array of email updates from across the country throughout the year and an online blog at blog.classicist.org.
+ICAA publishes an annual journal, The Classicist, and new and reprinted books on classical design through “The Classical America Series in Art & Architecture”.
+The Forum, a newsletter for members, is published twice per a year, complemented by a lively array of email updates from across the country throughout the year and in online articles at classicist.org/articles.